intel/he-toolkit/kit/README.md

 hekit build ./recipes/examples.toml --force
 ```

+### remove
-In order to uninstall a specific instance, execute the remove command
+In order to uninstall a specific instance, execute the `remove` command with the component and instance name
 ```bash
 hekit remove hexl 1.2.3
 ```

-For uninstalling all the instances of a component, execute
+For uninstalling all the instances of a component, execute the `remove` command with only the component name
 ```bash
 hekit remove hexl
 ```

-Also, to uninstall all component, use
+Also, to uninstall all components, use the following command
 ```bash
 hekit remove --all
 ```

+### check-dependencies
 To check system dependencies, execute
 ```bash
 hekit check-dependencies dependencies.txt
 ```

+### new
 The command `new` can be used to create a new project.
 When it is executed
 with the option `-–based-on`, it will create a copy of the base project,
 keeping its directory structure.